mertcanekiz/phpydantic

 Packagist Version PHP Version License

-A PHP library for generating JSON schemas from PHP models, inspired by Python's pydantic.
-Seamlessly integrate with OpenAI function calling or any JSON-schema–driven tooling.
+A lightweight PHP library for generating JSON Schemas from PHP models, inspired by Python's Pydantic.
+Ideal for integrating with OpenAI structured outputs, function calling, or any other JSON-schema–driven tooling.

 Table of Contents